Up in the air

 Here’s a perfect example for you.

-In the National Post, a Canadian newspaper, there’s an article about the need to find a replacement for the handguns used by the Canadian military.
+An article in the National Post, a Canadian newspaper, discusses the need to find a replacement for the handguns used by the Canadian military.

 Right now, the handgun they use is 74 years old.